 SetNumberOfThreads method is

 called once before any processing starts.
-This is a good place to allocate space for output values, such
+This is a good place to allocate space for temporary buffers, such

 GetNumberOfOperations method is called to determine if it is worthwhile to start worker threads and

 perform the computation in parallel.
 This function should not perform any other tasks, as it is not

 guaranteed to be called.
 It is not important that the function be very precise, see Multithreading.

 - A virtual destructor guarantees that we can destroy a derived class by a pointer to base

 - The derived class must must define this method, this is the actual line filter.

 - The derived class can define this function for setting up the processing.